 3) Fast breathing vs panting vs stress breathing

-Cats can breathe fast for different reasons, and the way it looks often matters as much as the number.
+Cats can breathe fast for different reasons, and the way it looks matters as much as the number.

-3.1) Fast breathing (tachypnea)
+3.1) Fast breathing

-3.2) Open-mouth breathing / panting
+3.2) Open-mouth breathing or panting

 3.3) Stress breathing

-4) The red flags that mean “go now”
+4) The red flags that mean go now

-- Open-mouth breathing, panting, or tongue out.
+- Open-mouth breathing, panting, or tongue out

-- Blue/gray gums or very pale gums.
+- Blue/gray gums or very pale gums

-- Collapse, extreme weakness, or your cat cannot settle.
+- Collapse, extreme weakness, or your cat cannot settle

-- Fast breathing at rest that is persistent and worsening.
+- Fast breathing at rest that is persistent and worsening

-- Breathing changes plus vomiting, severe lethargy, disorientation, or refusal to drink.
+- Breathing changes plus vomiting, severe lethargy, disorientation, or refusal to drink

-- Suspected heatstroke (hot environment, overheating signs).
+- Suspected heatstroke

 5) What to do right now (safe steps at home)